Jeiwan/jeiwan.github.io/content/posts/programming-defi-uniswap-2.md

 providers.
 This also seems pretty much fair: users (traders) pay for services (liquidity) provided by other people.

 For rewards to be fair, we need to reward liquidity providers proportionally to their contribution, i.e. the amount of liquidity they provide.
-If someone has provided 50% of pool liquidity, they should get 50% of accumulated feels.
+If someone has provided 50% of pool liquidity, they should get 50% of accumulated fees.
 This makes sense, right?

 Now, the task seems pretty complicated.
 However, there's an elegant solution: LP-tokens.